David-B-M/cmsc447-sp2024-himalayans/Backend/README.md

 ```

 ## Interact with the database
 If the POST/GET endpoints aren't working, you can add/view the data directly in the sqlite3 terminal.

+See `flaskr/schema.sql` for the table definitions.
+Notably, we have `usernames` max length of 20 (that's how many characters we store).

 Make sure you have `sqlite3` installed
 - tutorial: https://www.sqlitetutorial.net/download-install-sqlite/